scottprahl/miepython/README.rst

 Version 3.0 Breaking Changes
 ----------------------------

-Version 3.0 introduces significant API changes and new functionality:
+Version 3.0 introduced significant API changes and new functionality:

 New Features
 ~~~~~~~~~~~~